jameslawler/jameslawler-blog/content/index.md

 ### May 2018

-- Launched [Portuguese from Portugal](https://portuguesefromportugal.com/) website and podcast.
+- Launched [Portuguese from Portugal](https://portuguesefromportugal.com/) website.
 A website with listening and reading material for students of the Portuguese language.

 ### September 2014